Ragerlab/2026_Willeford_et_al_Wildfire-mobilization-of-arsenic-into-water-resources-A-scoping-review-of-curr/README.md

 This code was generated to support the manuscript titled 'Wildfire mobilization of arsenic into water resources: A scoping review of current literature', published in PLOS Water in 2026.

 > Willeford J, Moorhead L, Malone K, Payton A, Lee JS, Rager JE, LeDuc SD.
 Wildfire mobilization of arsenic into water resources: A scoping review of current literature.
 PLOS Water 5(8): e0000549.
-2026 Aug 19; doi: doi: https://doi.org/10.1371/journal.pwat.0000549
+2026 Aug 19; doi: https://doi.org/10.1371/journal.pwat.0000549

 These analyses were used to answer the following questions:
 1. Does fuel type influence how As is mobilized by wildfire?